nmarshall23/necromancers-fortnight/Notes.md

  - Ingot to Wires 4:1, with wirecuters

 ##2.
-Beginning of Mechanical Power
+Expanding and Preparing

 Tasks:
+ 1. Go Mining, be careful there are monsters down there.
- 1. Build a Cauldron, heat with Charcoal blocks.
+ 2. Build a Cauldron, heat with Charcoal blocks.
+ 3. Locate and Tame Chickens, Cows, Pigs.
- 2. Have enought food for Handcrank and Millstone.
+ 4. Have enought food for Handcrank and Millstone.
- 3. Mill Hemp to make Windmill
+ 5. Mill Hemp to make Windmill

 Capability:
  - Cook food in Cauldron?
 What about Blockhead Oven?